ishangautam7/3DEngine/README.md

 ├── assests/
 │   └── (3D model files)
 ```
 ---
 ## Notes
 - Ensure all dependencies are installed before building.
+- Keep .lib and .dll files in lib folder for compiled dependencies
 - Check error logs and verify library paths if you encounter build issues.
 - Double-check the resource paths in your code match your actual project structure.